JRamirez-F/Picture_Gallery/gallery.md

-# Portraits of the Nervious System
+# Portraits of the Nervous System

 <table>
 <tr>